The Quiet Thread

 We live at 682.5 metres, on a former train station next to a lake that freezes solid every winter.
 By rights, we should have snow for Easter.
 And we used to.
 But winters here are changing, and some years now the snow is thin even at our altitude.
 On those years, everyone drives a little higher.
 The one remaining slope fills with six million Norwegians who all had the same idea and are all pretending this is a relaxing holiday.

 My first Easter here, the sun was shining and the lake was frozen.
 And there, on the ice, were people.
-Not just fishing — though there was plenty of that — but lying on sun loungers, under umbrellas, as though they were on a beach somewhere warm.
+Not just ice-fishing — though there was plenty of that — but lying on sun loungers, under umbrellas, as though they were on a beach somewhere warm.
 In full winter clothing.
 On a frozen lake.
 In the sunshine.

 It was one of the strangest and most wonderful things I had ever seen.